Pixlox/Pixlox/README.md

 # Hey! :D

 I'm Omar!
 However, when online I usually go by *Pixlox*.
-Usually, most of my projects are private, however, some of my projects are open, here on GitHub!
+Usually, most of my projects are private, however, some of my projects are open, so you can take a look if you like.

-I am a 14 year old High School student, too!

 ### Facts about me!

-- I am a 14 year old student, in Sydney, Australia!
+- I am a 14 year old HS student.
 - My first language ever was Visual Basic.
 - My main language(s) right now are C# and Java.
-- I play the Guitar, sometimes.

 ### My main languages
 <div>